encoredev/encore/docs/develop/api-schemas.md

 }
 ```

-`header` can be used in both request and response data types

 ## Query parameters

 For `GET`, `HEAD` and `DELETE` requests, parameters are read from the query string by default.
-The name of the query parameter will default to the [snake-case](https://en.wikipedia.org/wiki/Snake_case)
+The query parameter name defaults to the [snake-case](https://en.wikipedia.org/wiki/Snake_case)
 encoded name of the corresponding struct field (e.g. BlogPost becomes blog_post).

 The `query` field tag can be used
-to parse a field from the query string for other HTTP methods (e.g. POST).
-The tag can also be used to override the
-default parameter name.
+to parse a field from the query string for other HTTP methods (e.g. POST) and to override the default parameter name.

+Query strings are not supported in HTTP responses and therefore `query` tags in response types are ignored.

 In the example below, the `PageLimit` field will be read from the `limit` query
 parameter, whereas the `Author` field will be parsed from the query string (as `author`) only if the method of